 Weight the articles for technical significance, discard anything with a low weight.

 Have a statistician weight the articles for statistical significance, discard anything with a low weight.

-The second leg of the CE Report is a review any existing clinical investigation that your firm may have sponsored.
+The second leg of the evaluation is a review any existing clinical investigations that your firm may have sponsored.
 These data are reviewed separately from the literature because you have closer access to the details.
 The writer asks questions such as: "Was the Declaration of Helsinki followed?" or "Were adverse events resolved?"
 If not, those facts are noted in the report but the data are not used.

 Finally, the medical writer takes the literature review, sponsored study review, and risk management review altogether and reaches an overall conclusion of whether the existing data support the device's safety and performance for the intended use, or if additional clinical data are needed newly.
 You know what happens if new clinical data are needed.

 If the data are sufficient, the clinical evaluation is filed away in the Technical File, a written procedure describing the writer's strategy is incorporated into your quality management system, and you wait with baited breath until the Notified Body inspector comes.